zondagor/di-gi/README.md

-This is a front-end only representation of a website
+This is a front-end representation of the reponsive (html-css only) website

 You can take a look at it by clicking on the following link: https://zondagor.github.io/di-gi